Johnny Pacheco: Legacy

 Pacheco recorded and composed over 150 songs.
-Among them are "Mi Gente", "La Dicha Mia", "Quítate Tú (Pa’ Ponerme Yo)", "Acuyuye", "El Rey de la Puntualidad", Tito Puente's "El Número Cien", and Celia Cruz's Celia y Tito.
+Among them are "Mi Gente", "La Dicha Mia", "Quítate Tú", "Acuyuye", "El Rey de la Puntualidad", Tito Puente's "El Número Cien", and Celia Cruz's Celia y Tito.
 Pacheco has also been an inspiration to the younger generations.
 For example, rap artist Mangu invited him to collaborate on an album entitled Calle Luna y Calle Sol; Pacheco arranged the album, sang in the chorus, and played the flute.
 Pacheco also produced music for feature films.
 The first film he worked on was the 1972 documentary Our Latin Thing; this was also the first film about the influence of salsa on Latino culture in New York City.
 His second film Salsa was released in 1974.
 In the 1980s, he composed the scores for Mondo New York and Something Wild.
 The latter was a collaboration with David Byrne, the lead singer of the group Talking Heads.
 Several tracks that he arranged, produced, and/or performed were included on the soundtrack of the 1992 Warner Brothers film, The Mambo Kings.

 Pacheco performed in the 1988 AIDS benefit concert "Concierto Por La Vida", held at Avery Fisher Hall.
 He also collaborated with the Hispanic Federation Relief Fund to raise money for the victims of Hurricane Georges.
 Pacheco established the Johnny Pacheco Scholarship Fund in 1994 for college students in the New York metropolitan area.

 The Johnny Pacheco Latin Music and Jazz Festival is an annual event that is held in mid-November at Lehman College.